 If your child is joining our school, we have a transition programme in place.
-Initially your child's teacher will visit him/her in his/her their current setting.
+New pupils joining at the start of Year 7 also have access to our move up days in the summer term.
 This is followed by an open evening in school to allow both yourselves and your children and any professionals supporting the family the opportunity to visit the school and be introduced to the staff.

 However, this can be an individual visit if a group initial visit would be overwhelming.
 Towards the end of the summer term there will be several opportunities for your child to attend school and participate in lessons with the new cohort of pupils.
-The aim is to help your child to become comfortable in his/her new surroundings and have a feel for how the school day with be in the autumn term.
-The children also receive their own Welcome pack which consists of an All About me Document which will be personal to each child and also a transition pack with photographs of the school and family staff which parents can share with them at home in preparation for the new term.
-In September, the pupils will start with full school days unless a plan with shorter days has been planned in advance with support from transport.
+The aim is to help your child to become comfortable in his/her new surroundings and have a feel for how the school day with be in the Autumn term.
+The children also receive their own Welcome pack which consists of an All About me Document which will be personal to each child and a transition pack with photographs of the school and family staff which parents can share with them at home in preparation for the new term.
+In September, the pupils will start with full school days unless a plan with shorter days has been planned in advance with support from transport and the local authority.